 16.1-08.1-03.1.
-Contributions statement required of persons and measure committees circulating or promoting passage or defeat of initiated or referred measure - Statement of petition sponsors.
+Contributions statement required of persons and measure committees circulating or promoting passage or defeat of initiated or referred measure.

-1. Any person or measure committee, as described in section 16.1-08.1-01, that is soliciting or accepting a contribution for the purpose of aiding or opposing the circulation or passage of a statewide initiative or referendum petition or measure placed upon a statewide ballot by action of the legislative assembly at any election shall file a statement in accordance with this subsection if the person has received any contribution in excess of one hundred dollars.
+- 1. Any person or measure committee, as described in section 16.1-08.1-01, that is soliciting or accepting a contribution for the purpose of aiding or opposing the circulation or passage of a statewide initiative or referendum petition or measure placed upon a statewide ballot by action of the legislative assembly at any election shall file a statement in accordance with this subsection if the person has received any contribution in excess of one hundred dollars.
 The statement must include the name and mailing address of each person that contributed in excess of one hundred dollars to the person, the amount of each reportable contribution, and the date each reportable contribution was received.
-The statement must include the name and mailing address of each recipient of an expenditure exceeding one hundred dollars in the aggregate, the amount of each reportable expenditure, and the date the expenditure was made.

-- 2. A person or measure committee that is soliciting or accepting a contribution for the purpose of aiding or opposing the circulation or passage of a statewide initiative or referendum petition or measure placed upon a statewide ballot by action of the legislative assembly may not accept a contribution of more than one hundred dollars from an out-of-state person or political committee unless the contribution is accompanied by a certified statement from the contributor listing the name, address, and amount contributed by each person that contributed more than one hundred dollars of the contribution.
+The statement must include the name and mailing address of an expenditure exceeding one hundred dollars in the aggregate, the amount of each reportable expenditure, and the date the expenditure was made. - 2.
+A person or measure committee as described in section 16.1-08.1-01 which is soliciting or accepting a contribution for the purpose of aiding or opposing the circulation or passage of a statewide initiative or referendum petition or measure placed upon a statewide ballot by action of the legislative assembly may not accept a contribution of more than one hundred dollars from an out-of-state person or political committee unless the contribution is accompanied by a certified statement from the contributor listing the name, address, and amount contributed by each person that contributed more than one hundred dollars of the contribution.
 The statement must indicate if no person contributed in excess of one hundred dollars of the out-of-state person's or political committee's overall contribution.
-The certified statement must also list the occupation, employer, and principal place of business for each individual who contributed more than one hundred dollars of the contribution or accepting a contribution for the purpose of aiding the circulation of a statewide initiative or referred measure shall include this statement with the contribution statement required to be filed under subsection 1. - 3.
+The certified statement must also list the occupation, employer, and principal place of business for each individual who contributed more than one hundred dollars of the contribution.
+The person soliciting or accepting a contribution for the purpose of aiding the circulation of a statewide initiative or referendum petition or of promoting passage or defeat of a statewide initiated or referred measure shall include this statement with the contribution statement required to be filed under subsection 1. - 3.
 The statement required of a person or measure committee under subsection 1 must be filed with the secretary of state no later than the thirty-second day before the date of the election in which the measure appears or would have appeared on the ballot complete from the beginning of that calendar year through the fortieth day before the date of the election.
 A complete statement for the entire calendar year for each statement required to be filed under this section must be filed no later than the thirty-first day of January of the following year.
 Even if a person required to report according to this section has not received any contributions in excess of one hundred dollars during the reporting period, the person shall file a statement as required by this chapter.
 A statement filed according to this section during the reporting period must show the following: - a.
 The gross total of all contributions received and expenditures made in excess of one hundred dollars; - b.
 The gross total of all contributions received and expenditures made of one hundred dollars, or less; and - c.
-The cash on hand in the filer's account at the start and close of the reporting period. - 4.
-Within one hundred eighty days after the approval of a petition to initiate or refer a measure or to recall an official or after the submission of a petition to convene a grand jury as provided under section 29-10.1-02, the sponsoring committee or the individual responsible for submission of the petition shall file a statement with the secretary of state which discloses whether petition circulators have been or will be paid for the circulation of petitions and which lists the total amount of money paid or which is expected to be paid to circulators.
+The cash on hand in the filer's account at the start and close of the reporting period.

 16.1-08.1-03.2.
-Political committee registration.
+Political committee and candidate registration.